-The trek continues with the descend that will long and steep cutting through the hillsides to the Sherpa town of Tashigaon.
+The trek continues with the descent that will be long and steep, cutting through the hillsides to the Sherpa town of Tashigaon.

 17. Day Seventeen – To Num (1500m) – (Approx 5 hour’s trek)

-Our trek in now in retracing mode, where we exit the Makalu Barun Camp and descend down to Arun Khola (stream) and Seduwa again.
+Our trek is now in retracing mode, where we exit the Makalu Barun Camp and descend to Arun Khola (stream) and Seduwa again.
 Then we trek through the forest to Num.